akaBryanYT/NeetCodeAnki/README.md

 * Download deck and import into Anki.
 * Install add-ons and copy settings over if they aren't fully copied from below.
 * Only use Good or Again (pass/fail) if you want to use LowKey Anki settings (recommended).
+* If you are a beginner, the deck moves in order on the NeetCode roadmap.
+The order is listed down below.
+Study 1-2 Data Structures at a time until you get to the next data structure on the deck.
 * Study daily and finish reviews and new cards as given.
 (You may set new cards/day to 1 or 2 if its too overwhelming at first to build the habit).

 ## Regular Card Structure